 CEDA will release a research report in June 2017 that will examine the economic consequences of Australia’s productivity performance in the service sector.
 This report will assess the productivity performance of the sector and discuss policies and areas that can contribute to an improvement in the productivity of services.

-The vast majority of Australian workers are engaged in the services sector which, in turn, generates the largest component of national wealth; and increasingly we are exporting services.
+The vast majority of Australian workers are engaged in the service sector which, in turn, generates the largest component of national wealth; and increasingly we are exporting services.

 Australia’s long term economic prosperity is heavily reliant on productivity improvements.
 CEDA has been calling for a National Productivity Policy that addresses rigidities in the economy, incentivises innovation and improves the capability of its human capital – including in the education and health sectors.
 This was reflected in CEDA’s recent two-part series on economic repair (Deficit to balance: budget repair options and Australia’s economic future: An agenda for growth) which raised the importance of productivity-enhancing measures to ensure Australia’s economic prosperity.

-It is of crucial importance that the services sector improves its productivity performance.
-In analysing this issue, CEDA aims to assess the role of the services sector by seeking to answer the following questions:
+It is of crucial importance that the service sector improves its productivity performance.
+In analysing this issue, CEDA aims to assess the role of the service sector by seeking to answer the following questions: